thiagohiguchi/ninjaone-client/README.md

 npm run dev
 ```

-Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.
+Open [http://localhost:5173/ninjaone-client/](http://localhost:5173/ninjaone-client/) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying `src.App.jsx`.
 The page auto-updates as you edit the file.

-The devices data is provided by a REST API, which is available though the [devicesTask_serverApp](https://github.com/NinjaRMM/devicesTask_serverApp) application, deployed [here](https://google.com).
+The devices data is provided by a REST API, which is available though the [devicesTask_serverApp](https://github.com/NinjaRMM/devicesTask_serverApp) application, deployed [here](https://ninjaone-backend.onrender.com) for a live demo.

 ### Additional Scripts